Incoming and Current Students

 Lederman Fellows receive a $5,000 fellowship to write a research paper under the close supervision of a faculty member.

-Each year at graduation, NYU Law School offers a prize to the best paper in Law and Economics.
+Each year at graduation, the Law School offers a prize to the best paper in Law and Economics.
 Fellows may participate in this contest as well.

-Applications should be submitted to Jerome Miller, Vanderbilt Hall, Room 411, email@example.com.
+Applications should be submitted electronically to Michelle Austin, email@example.com.

 Law and Economics Prize